UnitTestBot/kosat/docs/docs.md

         if (topLevelConflict) {
             return Unsatisfiable
         }
-        analyze() // analyze conflict to produce new clause backjump() // undo assignments until new clause is unit } else {
+        analyze(conflictClause) // analyze conflict to produce new clause backjump() // undo assignments until new clause is unit } else {
         // No conflict